Experience-Monks/math-as-code/PYTHON-README.md

-Imagine taking `ℝ` and removing radicals (like `np.sqrt`) and logarithms (in a family called [transcendentals](https://en.wikipedia.org/wiki/Transcendental_function)), that's basically what `ℚ` is.
+Imagine taking `ℝ` and removing radicals (like `np.sqrt`) and logarithms (in a family called [transcendentals](https://en.wikipedia.org/wiki/Transcendental_function)), that's basically what `ℚ` is, at least enough for a rough first approximation.

 This also means that all integers are rational numbers, since the denominator can be expressed as 1.

-An irrational number, on the other hand, is one that cannot be expressed as a ratio, like π (PI).
+An irrational number, on the other hand, is one that cannot be expressed as a ratio, like π (`math.pi`).

+A reason a programmer might care about the difference between Q and R is in the design of unit tests--- *fractions are terminating decimals*, and sometimes when you're a 100% sure that a number will be a basic rational (like counting change, `0.25, 0.10, 0.05`, etc.), you're allowed to use `==` in unit tests rather than `isclose` or `assert_almost_equal`.

 You can work with rationals without dividing them into floatiness with the [`fractions` standard module](https://docs.python.org/3.7/library/fractions.html)